David Williams (Australian soccer)

-David Joel Williams (born 26 February 1988) is an Australian professional soccer player who last played as a forward for Perth Glory.
+David Joel Williams (born 26 February 1988) is a former Australian professional soccer player who last played as a forward for Perth Glory.
 Williams is the first Indigenous Australian player to play for A-League club Melbourne City.
 He also represented Australia's national team twice.
+David currently coaching as technical director for NPL WA team Stirling Macedonia.

 Born in Brisbane, Williams played youth football at the Queensland Academy of Sport before making his professional debut for Queensland Roar.
 Williams has played for several A-League clubs including Queensland Roar, North Queensland Fury, Sydney FC and Melbourne City and Wellington Phoenix.

-Williams has also played in Europe for Danish Superliga (Denmark) club Brøndby and Hungarian NB I club Haladás.
+Williams has also played in Europe for Danish Superliga club Brøndby and Hungarian NB I club Haladás.

 Williams is a member of the Indigenous Football Australia Council, which oversees John Moriarty Football, an Indigenous grassroots football initiative.

 Club career

 Youth career

 Born in Brisbane, Australia, Williams started playing football for amateur clubs Westside and Pine Hills, before moving to play youth football for Mitchelton FC.
 He attended Northside Christian College while also being a member of the Queensland Academy of Sport (CAS) squad.

 He spent time training with Belgian club Club Brugge, and Premier League club Liverpool, and in January 2006, he signed for Australian A-League side Queensland Roar for the remainder of the 2005–06 season.
 Queensland Roar coach Miron Bleiberg called Williams the best Australian prospect since Harry Kewell, and he was labelled the best young Australian striker by the former technical director of the Australian national team Ron Smith.
 Following two games as a substitute for Roar, he moved abroad in May 2006 to play for Danish team Brøndby IF on a three-year contract.